BIS not calling for immediate exit from stimulus - Caruana

-BASEL The Bank for International Settlements is not demanding an immediate reversal of ultra-loose central bank policies, its chief said, after the group's annual report provoked a stormy reaction from media and economists.

-BIS General Manager Jaime Caruana told Reuters in an interview that the timing of an exit had to be determined by each central bank individually and that markets had over-reacted to the Federal Reserve's plan to stop money printing.

-But he warned that some volatility was inevitable and should not deter other central banks from doing the same when the time is right.
+BASEL Markets over-reacted to the Federal Reserve's plan to stop money printing but volatility is inevitable and should not deter other central banks from doing the same when the time is right, the head of the Bank for International Settlements said.

-The report from the BIS - known as "the central banks' central bank" - attracted a heated response at the weekend after saying an exit from accommodative policies would only become harder over time.
+The annual report from the BIS - known as "the central banks' central bank" - provoked a storm of response at the weekend after saying an exit from accommodative policies would only become harder over time.

 The Financial Times accused it in an editorial of "being deeply and dangerously wrong".

+BIS General Manager Jaime Caruana told Reuters in an interview he was not demanding immediate action and that the timing of an exit had to be determined by each central bank individually.

-"I would not go as far as to say that the right moment is now," Caruana said, sitting in his office on the 17th floor of the BIS headquarters in Basel.
+"I would not go as far as to say that the right moment is now," he said, sitting in his office on the 17th floor of the BIS headquarters in Basel.

 "That is for each central bank to decide for itself - and the right moment may be different for each central bank," said Caruana, whose organisation is an umbrella group for the world's central banks.